jchartrand/CWRC-PublicEntityDialogs/README.md

 ### Overview

 The CWRC-PublicEntityDialogs are used with the [CWRC-Writer](https://github.com/cwrc/CWRC-Writer) to lookup entities (people, places, organizations, and places) in VIAF.
-This version of the dialogs provides only public lookup.
-The version at [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs) also allows editing and creating entities in the CWRC entity system.
+The dialogs only provide public lookup.
+Creation/editing/deletion of entities should be made outside of the CWRC-Writer in the name authority itself.

 ### Installation